Skip to main content

 Modify a resource record

-We recommend move domains and resource records to DNS hosting (actual) now to avoid disruption of sites when DNS hosting (legacy) goes down.
+Transfer domains to DNS hosting (actual) now to avoid disruption of sites when DNS hosting (legacy) goes down.

-You can accelerate the propagation of record changes to DNS servers.
-To do this, a few days before the planned change, reduce the TTL of the recording to the lowest possible value.
-Then, at the designated time, change the record, and when the change propagates to the DNS servers, return the TTL to its previous value.
+You can speed up the propagation of record changes to DNS servers.
+To do this, a few days before the planned change, reduce the TTL of the record to the lowest possible value.
+Then change the record at the scheduled time, and when the change propagates to the DNS servers, return the TTL to the previous value.

-4. Change the desired parameters.
+4. Change the desired settings.
 The type of resource records in the group and the group name cannot be changed.

 6. Click Save.